RIS-Assisted Receive Quadrature Space-Shift Keying: A New Paradigm and Performance Analysis: Conclusion

 \section{Conclusion}

 In this paper, we introduced a novel \ac{IM} scheme for \ac{RIS}-assisted wireless communications, called \ac{RIS-RQSSK}, in which \ac{SSK} was performed independently in both the real and imaginary dimensions.
 The key advantage of this approach is that \emph{all} \ac{RIS} elements perform beamforming onto the real and imaginary part of the received signal at the selected antennas, respectively.
 Therefore, in addition to realizing an enhancement in the spectral efficiency, the error rate performance is also improved.
-We also presented a simple and low-complexity \ac{GD} which is based on per-dimension energy detection.
 We also defined and formulated a max-min optimization problem to maximize the instantaneous \ac{SNR} components at the selected antennas.
 We provided an analytical solution for this non-convex problem, such that the multi-variable optimization problem can be transformed to a simple single-variable equation.
 We analyzed the \ac{ABEP} of the proposed scheme, and derived analytical upper bounds on the approximate \ac{ABEP}.
 The \ac{BER} performance of the proposed \ac{RIS-RQSSK} system has been demonstrated through extensive numerical simulations.
 Our numerical results have shown that the proposed \ac{RIS-RQSSK} system enormously outperforms the recent prominent benchmark schemes such as \ac{RIS-SM} and \ac{RIS-RQRM}, thus providing an approach for \ac{RIS}-aided wireless communications which exhibits a high energy efficiency without compromising on spectral efficiency.
+This low-powered single-antenna AP system can be a potential candidate for small cells in cellular networks.
+Moreover, in addition to the use of a simple GD at the receiver, reliable communications can be achieved with simpler channel codes which require lower complexity at the receiver.
+As a result, the proposed approach can be adopted to serve user devices in the downlink that are energy-constrained and require low-complexity receiver algorithms.
+Finally, an interesting direction of future research is to develop the proposed system in order to support IQ modulation as well as index modulation to obtain higher data rates.

 \appendices{}